Why does the press brake need a crowning system?

 - Angle accuracy: This is primarily related to the deviation in the height direction of the die system, as depicted by Ty in Fig. 1.

 - Dimensional accuracy: This is primarily related to the deviation in the front and rear direction of the die system, as shown by Tx in Fig. 1.

 The greater the depth of the upper die of the press brake into the lower die, the smaller the bending angle.

 Based on Figure 2, it can be calculated that when bending a 2mm carbon steel plate to 135° using the V12 lower die, a height direction deviation of 0.045mm can result in an angle deviation of 1.5°.

 Fig. 2 Influence of height direction deviation on angle deviation

 When a workpiece is bent using a press brake, the upper and lower beams may experience deflection and deformation due to their structural characteristics and the bending force applied, as illustrated in Figure 3.

 Fig. 3 Deflection and deformation diagram of upper and lower beams

-At this time, the depth of the upper die entering the opening of the lower die is inconsistent in the full-length direction of the workpiece, which will lead to the excessive deviation of the bending angle of the workpiece in the full-length direction.
+Currently, there is an inconsistency in the depth of the upper die entering the opening of the lower die along the full-length direction of the workpiece.
+This inconsistency can cause excessive deviation of the bending angle of the workpiece along its full-length direction.